morpho-org/morpho-optimizers/README.md

 ## Verification on Tenderly

 In your `env.local` file, put your tenderly private key.
-Then you can delpoy and directly verify contracts on your tenderly dashboard.
+Then you can deploy and directly verify contracts on your tenderly dashboard.

 ## External resources & documentation